webpack/webpack.js.org/src/content/guides/asset-modules.md

 +       type: 'asset',
       }
     ]
-  }
+  },
 };
 ```

-This one will automatically chooses between `resource` and `inline` by a condition.

-Followed by default condition, for all the files with size less than 8kb will be applied `inline` module type, and `resource` otherwise.
+Now webpack will automatically choose between `resource` and `inline` by following a default condition: a file with size less than 8kb will be treated as a `inline` module type and `resource` module type otherwise.

 You can change this condition by setting a `parser.dataUrlCondition.maxSize` option on the module rule of your webpack configuration:

 __webpack.config.js__